garrandall/popular-music-data/tracks/boys--round-here-blake-shelton-pistol-annies-friends.md

 Kissing and the crickets is the only sound

 We out of town
-Have you ever got down with a...
+Have you ever got down with a
 Red red, red, red, red, red, redneck?
-And do you wanna get down with a...
+And do you wanna get down with a
 Red red, red, red, red, red, redneck?
 Girl you gotta get down